-• The academy has a clear policy on mobile phones, airpods or similar devices.
-They must not be seen or heard in the academy and any member of academy staff has the right to confiscate the phone/device if they are seen or heard.
-The item will then be taken to the student's college admin office but for the second confiscation in a term, parents will be notified that the phone will remain locked away until they are able to come and collect it.
-Please see the sanction/procedure table that will be enforced for each confiscation.
+The academy has a clear policy on mobile phones, airpods and other similar electronic devices.
+They must not be seen or heard in the academy and any member of academy staff has the right to confiscate the device if they are seen or heard.
+We enforce this policy in line with government expectations of UK schools, but also to create a safe culture of disruption-free learning.